rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 [ICST 2020](https://icst2020.info/track/icst-2020-papers#Call-for-Papers) will be held in Porto, Portugal.
 I could not find any information on their website regarding visa-related issues.
 I have inquired about their policy via the contact form on October 27, and am still awaiting a response as of November 6.

-However, ICST appears to be located at a very diverse set of locations over the past ten years.
+However, ICST appears to be located at a  diverse set of locations over the past ten years.

 ## CSCW